zeek/spicy/doc/zeek.rst

 your Zeek scripts.
 While that's not necessarily hard, but it can become quite cumbersome.

-Fortunately, the Spicy plugin can help: for most types, it can instantiate corresponding Zeek types automatically as it loads the corresponding analyzer.
+Fortunately, there's help: for most types, Zeek can instantiate corresponding types automatically as it loads the corresponding analyzer.
 While you will never actually see the Zeek-side type declarations, they will be available inside your Zeek scripts as if you had typed them out yourself--similar to other types that are built into Zeek itself.

-To have the plugin create a Zeek type for your analyzer automatically, you need to ``export`` the Spicy type in your EVT file.
+To have the Zeek create a type for your analyzer automatically, you need to ``export`` the Spicy type in your EVT file.
 The syntax for that is::